Venice Boulevard: History

 A street railway was built on 16th Street by the Los Angeles Traction Company in 1896.
 An extra rail was installed in 1905, which created a dual-gauge streetcar thoroughfare which was shared with the Los Angeles Railway.
 The line eventually came under the control of the Pacific Electric Railway, which operated it until the end of 1950.
 The Venice Boulevard Local ran regular service to Vineyard Junction, while the Venice Short Line ran the length of Venice Boulevard from Pacific Avenue to Hill Street.
 The narrow gauge Los Angeles Railway A Line ran on Venice between Hill and Burlington Avenue until 1946.

 Prior to 1932, West 16th Street ended at Crenshaw Boulevard.
 In that year part of the Pacific Electric right of way was taken and Venice Boulevard was cut through from La Brea Avenue to Crenshaw.
 At that time West 16th Street was renamed Venice Boulevard.

+Venice Boulevard, along with the segment of Pacific Avenue heading north into Santa Monica, became part of what was State Route 163 in 1961.
+This was redefined as SR 187 in the 1964 state highway renumbering.
+In 1988, the part of SR 187 in Santa Monica was removed from the state highway system.
+The part of the route from the southern boundary of Santa Monica to Lincoln Boulevard was then removed in 1994.
+The California State Legislature later amending the California Streets and Highways Code in 2015 to allow the state to completely remove the entire length of the highway.
+Segments have since been relinquished in piecemeal segments to the City of Los Angeles; once these segments are also relinquished, the state highway will cease to exist.

 Public transportation

 Metro Local line 33 operates on Venice Boulevard.
 The Metro E Line serves a rail station at its intersection with Robertson Boulevard.